shalivan/shalivan.github.io/_posts/ART/19-01-01-Lighting.md

 ##  Scenarios

 scenarios:
-- like cyberpunk lot of small and colors
+- like cyberpunk, lots of small colors
 - visible (practical) and invisible (for fill)
 - hard direct / rozproszony.
-Shiluetes instead of shadow
+Silhouettes instead of shadow
-- help to emphesise shiluetes, movements and focus
+- help to emphasise silhouettes, movements and focus
-- usualy warm colors near and cold away
+- usually warm colors near and cold away
-- more light u have lkess color saturation
+- more light u have less color saturation